winitzki/scall/tutorial/programming_dhall.md

 The types of `Either` and `Pair` is `Type → Type → Type`.

-As with all Dhall types, type constructor names such as `AAInt`, `Either`, or `Pair` are no more than type aliases.
+As with all Dhall types, type constructor names such as `AAInt`, `Either`, or `Pair` are just type aliases.
-Dhall distinguishes types and type constructors not by assigned names but by the type expressions themselves ("structural typing").
+Dhall distinguishes types and type constructors not by assigned names but by the type expressions themselves (**structural typing**).

 ### The `Optional` type constructor